 What I do is, first, I’ll go into a friend’s home and ask them to pull objects from around their home that have some meaning to them.
 They can be something that a family member gave you, something that was passed down generation to generation, or something that you bought as a teenager that for whatever reason you can’t let go of.
 These mundane every day things are embedded with history, or emotion that you just can’t get rid of.

-You are working on a series of painted portraits?
+You’re working on a series of painted portraits, correct?

 Yes.
 They are all veiled portraits, where you can’t see the person’s face or what they look like.
 The skin colors are changed drastically so you can’t tell if they’re white or black and they are surrounded by their every day possessions that they gather up in their homes, so, you’re left with the idea of trying to figure out who this person is by the mundane, every day things, that they surround themselves with.
 Almost, like, if you go to someone’s house and they’re not home, and you’ve never met them, and you start looking around.
 There might be a magazine on their coffee table, a certain clothing item laying around, and you start painting this picture in your mind of who they are without actually seeing them.
 And sometimes you’re right and sometimes you’re wrong.
 I am trying to paint a picture without showing any of the superficial signifiers of portraiture.

-Tell me about your recent series of commissions.
+Tell me more about your recent series of commissions.

 The first, two or three issues were funded by throwing these warehouse parties, very D-I-Y, word of mouth.
 The parties just keep getting bigger and bigger.
 People were traveling from other states.
 I had people traveling from Tennessee, Baltimore, from Boston, for these parties.
 There was nothing crazy about these parties, we just had this network of friends and they would just call each other and they would get excited and would come down to Baltimore.
 We held the parties at my friends lofts.
 I wasn’t renting an actual space.
 I was like, I’ll give you a hundred dollars and all the beer you can drink, and they said, “Great!”
 They got really crazy and debaucherous.
 I don’t even drink, so I was throwing these wild parties where I am the only one sober.
 No one could get in for free, Everyone had to pay unless they helped.
 Again, the goal wasn’t to make money.
 It was only to raise enough money to put out the next issue.